-But games that launched on Windows 7 initially work without any problems, and if you play games like League of Legends and CS: GO, you won’t experience any issues.
-Note that Windows 7 has worse RAM optimization than Windows 10.
+But games launched on Windows 7 initially work without any problems, and if you play games like League of Legends and CS: GO, you won’t experience any issues.
+Note that 7 has worse RAM optimization than 10.

-In other words, games and the operating system itself use more RAM than necessary.
+In other words, games and the operating system use more RAM than necessary.

 This can hurt your gaming sessions.
 If you don’t have enough RAM, some games will be unplayable on Windows 7.
-However, you could try running them on Windows 10 to see if there’s a difference.
+However, you could try running them on 10 to see a difference.

 But it’s hard to talk about Windows 7 by itself.
-So let’s take a closer look at how Windows 7 performs compared to Windows 10.
+So, let’s look at how seven performs compared to 10.

-Countless gamers claimed when Windows 10 launched that they got much better (or worse) FPS after upgrading from Windows 7.
+Countless gamers claimed when Windows 10 launched that.
+They got much better (or worse) FPS after upgrading from 7.
 But is there any truth to these claims?